 Brennan’s Restaurant – Visit for world-class dining… and a few encounters with real ghosts.

-If the sound isn’t red-hot now (after Nov 2017), maybe the ghosts are playing pranks?
+Maybe the ghosts are playing pranks?
 Sometimes, their humor eludes me, but I try to smile anyway.

 Music by: Devin Anderson (I think he’s now Devin Anderson Wiley)